jc00ke/jc00ke.github.io/_posts/2017-05-12-securely-connecting-to-xfinity-hotspot-on-linux.md

 Well, initially I had `No CA certificate is required` but that didn't feel right, so, more googlin' and I found [this AskUbuntu answer](https://askubuntu.com/a/781026) that suggested the `AddTrust_External_Root.ca`.

+_Update_ - Thanks to [@variuxdavid](https://twitter.com/variuxdavid/status/1433208622901772288) for letting
+me know there's a new `CA certificate` for later versions of Ubuntu: `COMODO_RSA_Certification_Authority.crt`.
+Screenshot updated!

 Lo and behold, it worked!

 Now, am I 100% certain this is the same security level as what XFINITY is claiming on other platforms?
 No, but